Xikub/Embed-Ass-3/README.md

 G2(A6) is used as input for analogue signal of task 4, G22 is not analogue

-G21(A15) is used as output for square wave
+G15(A5) is used  xzas analogue input for wave signal -->
- -->